yuriya-dev/Blender-Scripting/rotationMesh/README.md

+# Infinite rotate animation
+---
-# Add frame/5 (or -frame/5) expression to Rotation Z
+Add frame/5 (or -frame/5) expression to Rotation Z

 - Open Blender scripting and then paste the code
 - click alt + P to run the script